-WAYNOKA, OK - This was my best chase day ever - multiple close, high-contrast photogenic tornadoes, intercepted in the Waynoka and Ingersoll areas of northwestern Oklahoma.
+WAYNOKA, OK - This was my best expedition day ever - multiple close, high-contrast photogenic tornadoes, intercepted in the Waynoka and Ingersoll areas of northwestern Oklahoma.
 The following is a log of the day's expedition.

 I started the day in Enid, Oklahoma with good friends Dave Crowley and Justin

-Teague, who were planning on chasing the southern portion of the dryline setup in northern Oklahoma.
+Teague, who were planning on covering the southern portion of the dryline setup in northern Oklahoma.
 The day before, I had originally